clubcapra/markhor/README.md

 - [capra_hazmat_detection](https://github.com/clubcapra/capra_hazmat_detection) currently named yolo_hazmat
 -->

+# Launching the robot

+There are multiple launch configurations depending on your needs.
+The intended use being that you launch them through [capra_web_ui's](https://github.com/clubcapra/capra_web_ui) functionality that require the [capra_launch_handler](https://github.com/clubcapra/capra_launch_handler) installed on the platform.
+For reference, the terminal commands will also be added to each described configuration.

+**Note**: Make sure you have the repository built & sourced.

+- `markhor_parkour.launch` : This launch file launches every movement and camera related nodes.
+- `markhor_observation.launch` : This launch file aims to launch every sensor equipped and the robot arm with its gripper, ovis in this case.
+- `markhor_base.launch` : While the two other files are made to be an optimised for competition setup, the `base` version launches everything simultaneously for demonstration purposes.

 # markhor gazebo
 To use the gazebo simulation you need to update the gazebo version on your machine to atleast `9.14`.